• Skip to primary navigation

 Though Nancy has been with me through many a glorious loaf, she also encourages one to strike out on ones own.
 So I decided to write my own sourdough bread recipe.

-My Best Artisan Sourdough Bread Recipe
+Artisan Sourdough

 Most rustic sourdough bread recipes call for a very little bit of starter, half a cup or so per large loaf.
 This really bugs me, since I always have such a surplus of starter.
 I decided to try tripling the amount called for in Nancy Silverton's artisan sourdough bread recipe, adjusting the quantities of the other ingredients accordingly.
 It was the best sourdough bread I've baked yet; a bit denser than Acme's Levain, my naturally leavened holy grail, but every bit as chewy and full flavored, with an open crumb and a nicely caramelized crust.